Rustam-Z/cracking-maang/README.md

 6. Preparing for a behavioral interview.
 7. Getting an interview invitation, passing all interviews, and getting an offer! 🍾

 ## How did I learn data structures and algorithms?
-Here are the resources I used:
+Here are the resources I used
 1. I had a Data Structures class at university.
 [Here are the notes I have from the class.](https://github.com/Rustam-Z/data-structures-and-algorithms)
 2. [Naso Academy DS playlist](https://www.youtube.com/playlist?list=PLBlnK6fEyqRj9lld8sWIUNwlKfdUoPd1Y)
 3. [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/introduction/)